Run a free Tarrant County public records search through official agencies in minutes to learn about anyone’s past or current situation.

 Fax: 817.248.6298

-Marriage certificates ordered by mail cost the same as in person requests ($21, then $10 per additional copy) and require the requester to include in their request the names of those who were married, the date, and a self-addressed and stamped envelope mailed to the county clerk’s office at the address above.
+Mail-in Requests: Marriage certificates ordered by mail cost the same as in-person requests ($21, then $10 per additional copy) and require the requester to include in their request the names of those who were married, the date, and a self-addressed and stamped envelope mailed to the county clerk’s office at the address above.

-Retrieve Tarrant County Divorce Records Through the District Clerk of Court
+Retrieve Tarrant County Divorce Records via the District Clerk of Court

 Unlike marriage certificates, divorce records are not hosted by the county clerk and should instead be obtained from the Tarrant County District Clerk of Court at the Family Law Center.